 Treatment

 The exact cause of ganglion cysts remains unknown.
-However, researchers believe these soft tissue masses develop from
+However, researchers believe these fluid-filled growths develop from connective tissue injuries and chronic conditions that affect the joints, such as arthritis.

 Ganglion cysts typically resolve without medical intervention.
-Doctors tend to reserve treatment for ganglion cysts that cause pain or affect mobility.
+Doctors typically only recommend treatment for ganglion cysts that cause pain or affect mobility.
 Depending on its location, a doctor can drain or surgically remove a ganglion cyst.

 Arthritis is a general term for conditions that lead to joint inflammation, pain, and stiffness.
 As a result, these conditions will likely cause pain and discomfort when a person presses on their finger.
-Two common types of arthritis include osteoarthritis and rheumatoid arthritis.
+Two common types of arthritis include osteoarthritis (OA) and rheumatoid arthritis (RA).

-Osteoarthritis involves the loss of cartilage, which is the tissue that lines the joints.
-It is also the most common form of arthritis, especially among adults over the age of
+OA involves the loss of cartilage, the tissue that lines the joints.
+It is also the most common form of arthritis, especially among adults over the age of 50.
+It usually develops in either the base of the thumb, the top joint near the tip of the finger, or the middle joint of a finger.

-Other types of arthritis include juvenile arthritis, gout, lupus, psoriatic arthritis, and Raynaud’s phenomenon.
+Other types of arthritis include lupus, gout, juvenile arthritis, and psoriatic arthritis.

 Symptoms of arthritis include:

-- joint stiffness that lasts around 30 minutes, especially in the morning
+• joint stiffness that lasts up to 2 hours, especially in the morning

-- loss of mobility in the small joint of the hands and fingers
+• loss of mobility in the small joints of the hands and fingers

 Treatment